ooni/ooni.org/content/post/2019-benin-social-media-blocking.md

 ## RIPE Atlas measurements

-As of 29th April 2019, the [RIPE Atlas measurements platform](https://atlas.ripe.net/about/) contains [10,458 probes](https://atlas.ripe.net/results/maps/network-coverage/)deployed worldwide for the purpose of measuring the internet.
-The [RIPE Atlas probes](https://atlas.ripe.net/landing/probes-and-anchors/)can run pings, traceroutes, DNS, HTTP, SSL measurements, etc. Five of them were previously deployed within local networks in Benin.
+As of 29th April 2019, the [RIPE Atlas measurements platform](https://atlas.ripe.net/about/) contains [10,458 probes](https://atlas.ripe.net/results/maps/network-coverage/) deployed worldwide for the purpose of measuring the internet.
+The [RIPE Atlas probes](https://atlas.ripe.net/landing/probes-and-anchors/) can run pings, traceroutes, DNS, HTTP, SSL measurements, etc. Five of them were previously deployed within local networks in Benin.
 Among them, two were online on 28th April 2019, hosted on [JENY-SAS-AS (AS328098)](http://as-rank.caida.org/asns/?name=328098&type=search)(whose provider is Spacetel, [AS37424](http://as-rank.caida.org/asns/?name=37424&type=search)) and [ISOCEL Telecom (AS37090)](https://stat.ripe.net/AS37090#tabId=at-a-glance).

-Since HTTP queries are only enabled on RIPE Atlas anchors (none of which are hosted in Benin), we launched traceroutes from all RIPE Atlas probes online in the country towards the landing webpage of social media, such as [whatsapp.com](https://www.whatsapp.com/), [instagram.com](https://www.instagram.com/), [wechat.com](https://www.wechat.com/), [messenger.com](https://www.messenger.com/), [facebook.com](https://facebook.com/).
+Since HTTP queries are only enabled on RIPE Atlas anchors (none of which are hosted in Benin), we launched traceroutes from all RIPE Atlas probes online in the country towards the landing webpages of social media, such as [whatsapp.com](https://www.whatsapp.com/), [instagram.com](https://www.instagram.com/), [wechat.com](https://www.wechat.com/), [messenger.com](https://www.messenger.com/), [facebook.com](https://facebook.com/).
 The measurements cover the period April 28, 2019 at 07:04 UTC to April 30, 2019 at 05:19 UTC.
 The results of these measurements reflect the connectivity on the IP/network layer (and not on the application layer) from the host Autonomous System (AS) and the good functioning of the former is required for that of the latter.

 For whatsapp.com, we could not collect any successful measurement outputs from Probe 32381 (Figure 5A) until the end of that period (name resolution failed on the node).
 By contrast, the results from Probe 11944 hosted in [AS37090](http://as-rank.caida.org/asns/?name=37090&type=search) exhibit a median of 113.45 ms to the destination from April 28, 2019 at 7:12 to 10:11 UTC.
 From 10:11 UTC to 12:04 UTC, all traceroutes did not reach the target, suggesting that the blocking affected the network layer.

 Then followed a period (12:04 UTC to 15:13 UTC) during which RTTs to the same destination decreased from 107.72 ms to 0 ms, depicting a short period where packets could be transmitted: as less and less wired clients can reach the destination, packets sent by the probes move faster through the physical links and thus, the destination look closer until it is unreachable again.
 From April 28, 2019 at 15:13 UTC to April 29, 2019 at 05: 04 UTC, the probe could not reach the destination IP or was fully disconnected again on the IP layer.
 This corresponds to the biggest period of the blackout (presented in the following Internet blackout section).

-Traceroutes were only successful again starting from April 29, 2019 at 05:04 UTC with :
+Traceroutes were only successful again starting from April 29, 2019 at 05:04 UTC with:

-1. Fluctuations between a median RTT of 0ms to 108.22ms / 103.67ms (till 11:22 UTC)
+* Fluctuations between a median RTT of 0ms to 108.22ms / 103.67ms (till 11:22 UTC)
-2. A median of 108.3ms - 107.04ms showing that the destination is reachable again
+* A median of 108.3ms - 107.04ms showing that the destination is reachable again
-3. A slight period of packet loss during which 3 out of 4 packets were received by the destination IP (April 29, 2019 22:41 to April 29, 2019 23:57 UTC).
+* A slight period of packet loss during which 3 out of 4 packets were received by the destination IP (April 29, 2019 22:41 to April 29, 2019 23:57 UTC).

-Interestingly, the patterns registered for probe 11944 when it comes to traceroutes towards the landing webpages of instagram.com (Figure 6), wechat.com (Figure 7), [www.messenger.com](http://www.messenger.com)(Figure 8), [www.google.com](http://www.google.com)(Figure 9), Google DNS (Figure 10), showing that the Internet outage is experienced by the source AS (ISOCEL).
+Interestingly, the patterns registered for probe 11944 when it comes to traceroutes towards the landing webpages of instagram.com, wechat.com, www.messenger.com, www.google.com, Google DNS, showing that the Internet outage is experienced by the source AS (ISOCEL).

 Legend